fieldtrip/website/example/fittemplate.md

     template = ft_convert_units(template, 'mm');

 Note that the template head model contains three surfaces describing the three compartments of scalp, skull and brain.
-Furthermore, it descibes the conductivities and the BEM system matrix, computed with dipoli.
+Furthermore, it describes the conductivities and the BEM system matrix, computed with dipoli.
 Here is how the complete structure looks like

     template =
       struct with fields:

          bnd: [1x3 struct]